Project - Community Schools in Remote Villages of Nepal

 · Share our project appeal in your social sites (Facebook, twitter etc.) to raise more funds

-Budget (to Establish and Running for next Five Years)
+Budget (to Establish and Running for Five Years)

 Establishing and running community schools is a long-term work.
 It takes time along with big amount of initial and day-to-day running costs.
 So without your support it is almost impossible to implement this life changing project.

-Here we have summarised some costs which is useful to start with.
+Here we have summarized some costs which is useful to start with.

 Initial Construction and Setup Costs